Rubio, Venezuela: History

 Rubio was founded by Gervasio Rubio in 1794.
 It was then the capital of the Táchira State, before the capital was moved to San Cristóbal.
 Rubio is sometimes called "La Ciudad Pontalida" ("The City of Bridges") and housed Christiansen Academy, an international school.
 The city's economy was once based on coffee production, and today it depends on the tertiary sector and some local agricultural production.
 The first oil exploration in Venezuela began in 1883 in La Petrolia by the "Compañía Nacional Minera Petrolía del Táchira," and the first well exploited was named Salvador.
 Due to its numerous hospitals and bank offices, as well as numerous educational institutions, it is known as the educational city of Venezuela.
 A notable tourist attraction is the neo-Gothic Church of Santa Bárbara, featuring locally made clay bricks.

 Demographics

 The Junín Municipality, according to the 2001 Venezuelan census, has a population of 68,869 (up from 53,981 in 1990).
 This amounts to 6.9% of Táchira's population.
-The municipality's population density is 566.2 people per square mile (218.63/km²).
+The municipality's population density is 566.2 people per square mile (218.63/km^{2}).